 The FIL also establishes a foreign investment reporting system, but it does not include provisions on record filing in sectors outside the ‘negative list’.
 Foreign investments may further be subject to review on the grounds of national security.
 However, it remains unclear on which basis it is determined if an investment is “likely to affect national security”, as well as whether the referenced national security review system is the same as the current review system or if a new system will be established and perhaps replacing the current one.
 The Implementation Regulations do not provide elaborations on such topics and we are expecting that future legislations will provide further clarities on those unclear points.

 Impact of the new FIL on FIEs

 The new FIL repeals the current laws governing foreign-invested enterprises, and instead provides that these will be governed by the Company Law.
 Considering that WOFE’s have been subject to the Company Law since 2006, it is expected that this change will have little impact on these.
-For JVs, however, the FIL is expected to have significant impact due to the substantial differences between the JV laws and the Company Law regarding organizational- and governance structures.
+For JVs, however, the FIL is expected to have significant impact due to the substantial differences between the JV laws and the Company Law regarding concerning organizational- and governance structure.
 For example, the highest governing body under the JV laws is the board of directors, whereas it is the shareholders meeting under the Company Law.